-To "digital detox" or not to detox
+To 'digital detox' or not to detox

-Why a "digital detox"?
+Why a 'digital detox'?

 Why, you may ask, the need for such rules which may seem harsh and out-of-touch at first glance?
-In our modern digital age this may seem unnecessary, especially when communication and keeping in touch with loved ones and family may seem critical for general well-being.
+In our modern digital age this may seem unnecessary, especially when communication and keeping in touch with loved ones and family may seem critical for general wellbeing.
 Research also shows that the internet and social media networks are used for purposes of connectivity, belonging and to ease the feelings of loneliness and boredom.
-So it would then seem at odds to take this away from a patient in early recovery as research has also shown that "the internet is an efficient way of coping with isolation, loneliness and interpersonal relationships".
+So it would then seem at odds to take this away from a patient in early recovery as research has also shown that "the internet is an efficient way of coping with isolation, loneliness and interpersonal relationships."

-Is this "digital detox" then really necessary and beneficial for patients who are in recovery with a mental health condition?
+Is this 'digital detox' then really necessary and beneficial for patients who are in recovery with a mental health condition?
 Certainly it's important to define why a digital detox may or may not have merit but one should start off by defining the context in which the patient and therapist enter this agreement.
 There may be a necessity to simply have a break from the everyday stress, clutter and anxiety as well as pressure that could arise from constant and continued use of digital and internet devices.
 It would seem to make sense to just have a break wherein you give yourself time to readjust and connect with yourself, not being distracted by the world around you.

-- Social Networks like Facebook can become compulsive just like the patient may have consumed drugs before coming into recovery and this would lead to increased feelings of loneliness and risky behaviour.
+- Social networks like Facebook can become compulsive just like the patient may have consumed drugs before coming into recovery and this would lead to increased feelings of loneliness and risky behaviour.

-- Acceptance and validation is sought through social networks as a means to "fix" and feel better.
+- Acceptance and validation is sought through social networks as a means to 'fix' and feel better.

-- Whilst social networking sites may promote subjective short term well-being through social connectedness, they are detrimental in that they do not promote development of authentic relationships which provide intimacy and meaning and ultimately subjective long term well-being.
+- Whilst social networking sites may promote subjective short-term wellbeing through social connectedness, they are detrimental in that they do not promote development of authentic relationships which provide intimacy and meaning and ultimately subjective long-term wellbeing.

-Further reasons for a "digital detox"
+Further reasons for a 'digital detox'

 Apart from the aforementioned, there is another very obvious reason of supporting the patient.
 Many addicts may still be dealing with the chaos, trauma and often frightening aftermath of broken promises and damaged relationships.
 This may be overwhelming and damaging if they are exposed to such things in the first phase of recovery.
 Once they are feeling more well then these problems and situations can be tackled in the latter stages of primary treatment if need be.
-Another reason is the opportunity for the patient to be able to be more focused on themselves and their needs rather than being distracted or "fixing" on something outside of themselves like a phone or the internet.
+Another reason is the opportunity for the patient to be able to be more focused on themselves and their needs rather than being distracted or fixating on something outside of themselves like a phone or the internet.